Dr. Robert Littlefield

 Phone: (701) 231-7783

-This is my 34th year as a member of the NDSU academic community.
+Since starting as a graduate student in 1977, this year marks the start of my 38th year as a member of the NDSU academic community.
 NDSU continues to be a great place to teach, to direct and conduct research, and to serve my community, the state of North Dakota, and my professional associations.